BohnChen/Algorithm/README.md

 # Spiral Matrix 2022-03-25 22:51
 It is important to find the fix conditions in circle.R D L U is the fix conditions here.

+# Remove Elements in LinkList 2022-03-26 23:18
+Recycle space is important.
+Virtual head is useful. if you don not use Virtual head, different handle methods are needed.